jnathan/delimiter/README.md

 POST /records           - posts a record composed of the fields, delimited using any of the delimiters listed
                           above.
 The post must use the parameter record in the form: curl -X post "record=First|Last|Female|Orange|11/22/1963" http://localhost:5000/records

+## Tests

+To run unit tests simpy run the the run_tests.sh script

 ## License